cudail/snolf-rb2/README.md

 ## Changelog

+v2.14
+* Improve compatibility with mods that alter character stats like X Momentum

 v2.13
 * Sync variables when joining multiplayer games
 * Fix issue where Snolf players could get stuck on each other